arenjay-ventures/Public-Library/tutorials/github-pages-cursor.md

     ```
 5.  **Open Workspace:** Open your IDE and add both project folders to your workspace for easy file management.

+**Expected Result:** You have local copies of both repositories, ready for modification.

+---

-### **Phase 3: AI-Assisted Scaffolding**
+#### **Step 3: AI-Assisted File Scaffolding**

-This is the high-speed step.
-We provide a detailed file map to the AI and instruct it to build the entire structure for both sites.
+**Objective:** Use your AI Coder to rapidly and accurately build the entire folder and file structure for both sites.

 1.  **Craft the Prompt:** A good prompt is specific.
 It should define the exact folder structure, file names, and the required YAML Front Matter for every single page.
+You can add a diagram or visual or your file map or layout as well.

 2.  **Execute the Prompt:** In your AI Coder, open both project folders.
 Address the AI and provide the prompt below, filling in your specific details.
 The AI will generate all the necessary folders and placeholder `.md` files in seconds.

-#### **The AI Coder Prompt Template:**
+##### **The AI Coder Prompt Template:**
 **`[Copy the prompt below and fill in the <placeholders>]`**
 > You are an expert in setting up Jekyll sites with the "Just the Docs" theme.
 I have two repositories that I need to completely restructure: my main portfolio site (`<your-username>.github.io`) and my knowledge base (`Public-Library`).
 >